Amex Blue Business Plus Credit Card Review

 - If you want a larger sign-up bonus and more perks, and are willing to pay an annual fee for them, this card likely will not meet your needs.

-What to Know About Amex Member Rewards
+What to Know About Amex Membership Rewards

 Amex points are great in theory.
 We just find them harder to collect and more expensive to hold than Chase points.